 - ½ teaspoon salt

-- ⅓ cup sugar – adjust to taste based on the tartness of your fruit.
+- ⅓ cup sugar (adjust to taste depending on fruit’s tartness)

-For the top clear layer.
-Use water, coconut water, rose, jasmine, hibiscus, or orange blossom water.
+- 1.5 cups liquid of choice (water, coconut water, rose, jasmine, hibiscus, or orange blossom water)

 - ⅓ cup sugar